-In Part 1 of “Negotiations For Game Devs”, I covered some fundamental concepts and terminology of negotiating.
-If you missed that post, take a gander before continuing on, as I’m about to make heavy use of that foundation.
-In this post, I’ll walk you through the fundamental steps to conducting a successful negotiation.
+In Part 1 of "Negotiations For Game Devs", I covered some fundamental concepts and terminology of negotiating.
+If you missed that post, take a gander before continuing on, as I'm about to make heavy use of that foundation.
+In this post, I'll walk you through the fundamental steps of conducting a successful negotiation.

 How to Conduct a Negotiation